anishsugathan/iimb-thesis/README.txt

 Latex class file to use: iimbthesis.cls

-This temaplate the FPM office requirements (esp. the title pages) as on 2013 when I submitted my thesis.
+This temaplate meets the FPM office requirements (esp. the title pages) as on 2013 when I submitted PhD thesis.

 All the files necessary to get the pdf output up and running are included in the folder.
-All one has to do on a windows pc would be to execute the "CompilePDF.bat" file and your pdf thesis should be ready.
+Execute the "CompilePDF.bat" file on a windows PC to compile a PDF file.

 Make sure you set you latex(MIktex) to autodownload missing packages on the go (you need to be connected to net while complining)